alizahid/tote-lib/readme.md

 ## API

-`tote-lib` exports two items.
+`tote-lib` exports three items.

 ### `Func`

 `Func` is the class you use to setup your function.
-It includes several helper methods and a nice setup.
+It includes several helper methods.

 #### Example